Lethal US raid on IS encounters a doll, crib, bomb, bullets | Law-Order

 “Thanks to the bravery of our troops, this horrible terrorist leader is no more,” Biden said.

-THE PREPARATION Over months of planning, U.S. intelligence first had to locate al-Qurayshi's whereabouts and understand his movements — or lack thereof.
-They concluded he rarely, if ever, left his family's third-floor quarters except to bathe on the building's roof.
-Anticipating that al-Qurayshi could well choose death by self-detonation if cornered by U.S. forces, U.S. officials commissioned an engineering study-from-afar of the three-story, cinder-block building to see if it would collapse in that event and kill everyone inside.
+The preparation Over months of planning, US intelligence first had to locate al-Qurayshi's whereabouts and understand his movements — or lack thereof.
+Officials concluded he rarely, if ever, left his family's third-floor quarters except to bathe on the building's roof.
+Anticipating that al-Qurayshi could well choose death by self-detonation if cornered by US. forces, U.S. officials commissioned an engineering study-from-afar of the three-story, cinder-block building to see if it would collapse in that event and kill everyone inside.

 They concluded that enough of the building was likely to survive such a blast to spare those not near him.